kittenbothk/kittenbothk-Eng/functional_module/PWmodules/powerBrickUltraSound.md

 ## Precautions

 - Ultrasound works better on items with smooth surfaces, the smooth surface should be perpendicular to the module.
-- Ultrasound emits signal in the shape of an arc, makesure there is no obstacle in the signal range.
+- Ultrasound emits signal in the shape of an arc, make sure there is no obstacle in the signal range.
-- The microphone only detects whether a sound is loud or not, it can't measure decibels.
+- The microphone only determines loudness of a sound, it can't measure decibels.
 Measuring decibels require professional equipment.

 ## Connecting the module